Writing the Revolution

 Feminist journalist and activist Michele Landsberg - From the front lines of the Women's Movement...

-Finalist for the 2012 Toronto Book Awards.
-Here is what the jury had to say: "Michele Landsberg began as a "blue jean rebel."
-Chafing at the confines of late?1950s sexism, she found her voice at Chatelaine in the '70s and then spent more than 25 years writing passionate and unapologetically activist columns for the Toronto Star.
+From the jury: "Michele Landsberg began as a 'blue jean rebel.'
+Chafing at the confines of late-1950s sexism, she found her voice at Chatelaine in the '70s and then spent more than 25 years writing passionate and unapologetically activist columns for the Toronto Star.
 Writing the Revolution is a fascinating look back at those columns and at Michele's role as the high priestess of Canadian feminism.
-Her unwavering support for the rights, well?being, and safety of women and children has served as a powerful force for social change.
+Her unwavering support for the rights, well-being, and safety of women and children has served as a powerful force for social change.
 An inspirational read, Writing the Revolution is also a cautionary tale for those who feel that feminism as a movement need no longer exist."

 “I think of Michele Landsberg’s book as a clutch purse, in the sense that I tuck the gleaming thing under my folded arm, clutching it for safety and comfort and for the treasure it holds.
 Open it and jewels spill out: the stories of lives lived by women during feminism’s second wave.
 Love, humiliation, struggle, pain, small triumphs, great victories, all dressed in this great woman’s words imbued with the warmth for which she is famous.
 It isn’t the book of the year or the decade, it’s our own personal true story." - Heather Mallick, Toronto Star columnist